nalhilal/dotfiles/README.md

 ./install.sh
 ```

+The script is **modular and safe**.
+It runs in a way that protects your existing data by backing up any conflicting configurations before installing.

-The script will:
+It will:
 - Detect your current shell
 - Check for dependencies (GNU Stow)
-- Backup existing configurations
+- Backup existing configurations to `~/.dotfiles_backup/`
 - Let you choose which packages to install
 - Handle zsh setup automatically (creates `~/.zshenv`, `.zshrc`, etc.)